 In settings where national health authorities are recommending breastfeeding for HIV-infected mothers:

 Mothers known to be HIV-infected (and whose infants are HIV uninfected or of unknown HIV status) should exclusively breastfeed their infants for the first 6 months of life, introducing appropriate complementary foods thereafter, and continue breast feeding for the first 12 months of life.

 Breastfeeding should then only stop once a nutritionally adequate and safe diet without breast milk can be provided.

 This is a summary of WHO recommendations on infant feeding for the prevention of mother-to-child transmission of HIV.
-The full set of recommendations are provided in the guideline, Guidelines on HIV and infant feeding 2010: principles and recommendations for infant feeding in the context of HIV and a summary of evidence, under ‘WHO documents’ below.
+The full set of recommendations are provided in the guidelines, under ‘WHO documents’ below.

 Other guidance documents

 Systematic reviews used to develop the guidelines

 A systematic review of HIV-free survival by feeding practices from birth to 18 months

 Individual evidence summaries of all studies included in the systematic review of HIV-free survival by infant feeding practices from birth to 18 – 24 months